Avalors/RISC-V-Team2/docs/logbooks/elson_log.md

 ### 13/12/24
 - Finalised documentation for logbooks, personal statements, and team statements
-- Complete some extra features on top of stretch goals as a team (e.g branch prediction, two-way set associative cache, interrupts)
+- Started on some extra features on top of stretch goals as a team (e.g branch prediction, two-way set associative cache, interrupts)